-The idealism of the just-expired '60s was fracturing, in part, because of the conspicuous wealth of its stars: Mitchell, for instance, arrived in a rented red Rolls-Royce, with Neil Young and their manager Elliot Roberts.
-Donovan came with a lavish antique stagecoach, complete with ostenta-
+The idealism of the justexpired '60s was fracturing, in part, because of the conspicuous wealth of its stars: Mitchell, for instance, arrived in a rented red Rolls-Royce, with Neil Young and their manager Elliot Roberts.
+Donovan came with a lavish antique stagecoach, complete with ostentatious bevelled windows; it became Mitchell's dressing room.